How to Choose Luggage for Business Travel

 Whether you travel occasionally or constantly on business, the type of luggage you choose can make a difference in the quality of your trip.
-Forbes’ contributor Marc Weber Tobias notes that it’s important to select luggage pieces that are both properly engineered and well-constructed to effectively do the job of transporting your belongings while in transit.
+Forbes contributor Marc Weber Tobias notes that it’s important to select luggage pieces that are both properly engineered and well-constructed to effectively do the job of transporting your belongings while in transit.
 “An investment in the bags you carry will minimize failures, avoid travel hassles, and will help keep you both sane and organized on trips,” writes Tobias.

 While it may seem like a paradox to have luggage that’s both durable and light, the ideal business bag incorporates the best of both worlds.
 Carry-on bags should be light so that you avoid having to hoist a heavy, unwieldy suitcase into the overhead compartment.
 Checked bags should also be light to avoid extra fees from the airline for baggage handling.
 The hard-shell material polycarbonate is a smart choice for light luggage that’s still tough and durable.

 Quality luggage offers a range of options for the business traveler.
 Some types of rolling luggage contain extra straps to attach laptops, and some carry-ons feature backside piggyback pockets to attach smaller bags to luggage trolley handles.
 Travelers also might want to consider hands-free options for carry-ons, such as bags with over-the-shoulder straps.
-Whether you choose to roll or go hands-free, check that your luggage contains plenty of front, side, and interior pockets for storage.
-A padded laptop compartment is especially important for business travelers to help store your laptop safely while on the go.
+Whether you choose to roll or go hands-free, check that your luggage contains plenty of front, side and interior pockets for storage.
+A padded laptop compartment is especially important for business travelers to help store a laptop safely while on the go.